hash-symbol/ical/README.md

   from the standard time zone database.
 The daylight figure is an estimate, so treat it as approximate.
-- **Descriptions are written for the Northern Hemisphere.** "Summer solstice" means the June one, with the longest day of the year.
+- **Descriptions are written for the Northern Hemisphere.** "Summer solstice" means the June, with the longest day of the year.
-- **Colors are a bonus.** Each event carries a color, but not every calendar app honors it.
-If yours doesn't, everything else still works.
+- **Colors are a bonus.** Each event carries a color (not every calendar app honors it.
+If yours doesn't, everything else still works).
 - **Don't want the pings?** Solstice and equinox events have an alarm at the moment they happen.
 If you'd rather not get notified, turn off notifications for this calendar in your app.